edge-classic/EDGE-classic/COMPILING.md

 ## Windows Compilation using MSYS2

-This section assumes that you have completed the steps at https://www.msys2.org/ and have a working basic MSYS2 install
+This section assumes that you have completed the steps at https://www.msys2.org/ and have a working basic MSYS2 install.
+Using the clang32/clang64 environment is required due to the need to build against the Windows UCRT

 From an MSYS prompt for your target architecture:

 Install the following additional packages:
+* `mingw-w64-clang-(i686 or x86_64)-toolchain` (if not already performed on initial setup)
-* `mingw-w64-(arch)-cmake`
+* `mingw-w64-clang-(i686 or x86_64)-cmake`
-* `mingw-w64-(arch)-SDL2`
+* `mingw-w64-clang-(i686 or x86_64)-SDL2`

 Then, after navigating to the project directory:

 ```
-> cmake -B build -G "MSYS Makefiles"
+> cmake -B build -G "MSYS Makefiles" -DCMAKE_MAKE_PROGRAM=/(clang32 or clang64)/bin/mingw32-make.exe
 > cmake --build build (-j# optional, with # being the number of threads/cores you'd like to use)
 ```